PAX5 Deficiency – Definition

 Clinical Diagnostics

-The possibility of a PAX5 mutation should be considered and tested for genetically in families with multiple cases of acute lymphoblastic B-cell leukemia (B-ALL) and when a somatic 9p deletion has been genetically diagnosed as part of the ALL diagnosis.
+The possibility of a pathogenic PAX5 variant should be considered and tested for genetically in families with multiple cases of acute lymphoblastic B-cell leukemia (B-ALL) and when a somatic 9p deletion has been genetically diagnosed as part of the ALL diagnosis.

 Genetic Diagnostics

-The diagnosis of “PAX5 deficiency” is confirmed by detection of a PAX5 germline mutation by single-gene analysis or the use of panel studies consisting of multiple genes.
+The diagnosis of “PAX5 deficiency” is confirmed by detection of a pathogenic germline variant PAX5 by single-gene analysis or the use of panel studies consisting of multiple genes.

 Differential Diagnoses